 Redflare slid out from behind the table and rose to his feet, a fist clenching in his gut.
 He hadn't realized there was such anger building up inside Kemet.
 Had he somehow missed the signs?
 He was sure that he must have; the red-haired hunter was volatile, not repressed.
 It had been right there in his treatment of Martin Bright.
 Belatedly, Redflare understood that Kem had not been playing "bad cop" but had been completely serious.
 Was he getting so used to looking for deception and illusion that he couldn't see truth when it stared him in the face?

-And, his conscience tickled him, was he getting too close to Ashlyn Dumont since she'd helped rescue him from Holst's gunjacks?
+And, his conscience tickled him; was he getting too close to Ashlyn Dumont since she'd helped rescue him from Holst's gunjacks?
 Was he really starting, because of that one action, to view her in a different and unjustified way?
 Or was the mistake Kemet's, for clinging to his first impression of her?

 "Look," he told Kemet, holding his hands up placatingly, "we all want vengeance here--"